Backlog of Wisconsin's unemployment claims expected to continue for months

 It could be as late as October before the state catches up with a backlog of unpaid unemployment claims, which surpassed 700,000 this week, state officials said Wednesday.

-Speaking at a Senate committee meeting on Wednesday, Department of Workforce Development Secretary Caleb Frostman said staffing needs and an antiquated unemployment program have been the biggest bottlenecks when it comes to processing the crush of claims arising out of the COVID-19 disruption to the economy.
+Speaking at a Senate committee meeting, Department of Workforce Development Secretary Caleb Frostman said staffing needs and an antiquated unemployment program have been the biggest bottlenecks when it comes to processing the crush of claims arising from the COVID-19 shutdowns.

-Frostman said the department may not catch up with the backlog of unemployment claims until sometime between mid-August and early October, depending on staffing levels.
+Frostman said the department may not catch up with the backlog until sometime between mid-August and early October, depending on staffing levels.

-Before COVID-19, the department handled about 40,000 initial claims per week, but the number of weekly claims skyrocketed to more than 300,000 after many businesses shut down or limited services in an attempt to slow the virus's spread.
+Before the pandemic, the department handled about 40,000 initial claims per week, but the number of weekly claims skyrocketed to more than 300,000 after many businesses shut down or limited their services.

-"No administration has ever faced anything like that before," Mark Reihl, DWD unemployment division administrator said.
-"We have done everything possible as quickly as possible to bring as many people on as we could … Frankly, I think we have done a great job in this period of time.
+“No administration has ever faced anything like that before,” said Mark Reihl, DWD unemployment division administrator.
+“We have done everything possible as quickly as possible to bring as many people on as we could ...
+Frankly, I think we have done a great job in this period of time.
 Is it as good as we would like?
-Certainly not."
+Certainly not.”

 As of Monday, just over 728,000 of the approximately 2.4 million claims received between March 15 and May 23 remained unpaid.
 About 11% of those claims have been denied and unemployment claims can be filed weekly, so the total number of claims doesn’t directly translate to how many people have filed for unemployment.

-"Nothing could have set us up to be prepared for this, there’s no way.
-The barn is on fire," Sen. Chris Kapenga, R-Delafield, said.
-"If there's a fire, the secretary has to find out how to put it out as quickly as possible.
-Outstanding claims are not acceptable."
+“Nothing could have set us up to be prepared for this.
+There’s no way.
+The barn is on fire,” said state Sen. Chris Kapenga, R-Delafield.
+“If there’s a fire, the secretary has to find out how to put it out as quickly as possible.
+Outstanding claims are not acceptable.”

-Frostman said efforts are being made to address staffing needs, including the hiring of additional adjudicators, departmental reorganizations and the opening of a call center.
+Frostman said efforts are being made to address staffing needs, including hiring additional adjudicators, departmental reorganizations and the opening of a call center.

 “Our antiquated, inflexible, 50-year-old COBOL-based benefits system has hamstrung our ability to quickly onboard new changes in programs,” Frostman said.
 “Although it was known to be highly problematic coming out of the Great Recession, UI’s benefits system has still not modernized.”